334th Infantry Division (Wehrmacht): Reconstruction

-After its destruction, the division was reorganized in Bordeaux, southern France, in 3 June 1943.
+After its destruction, the division was reorganized in Bordeaux, southern France, on 3 June 1943.
 Contrary to the first list, this time all of their soldiers came from the military district of Nuremberg (Wehrkreis XIII).
 On 20 October 1943, Generalleutnant Walter Scheller took over the Division that was brought to Italy, after some 3 months of intensive training.
 Used by Army Group C, it was part of the LXXVI Panzer Corps deployed in the sector of the 10th Army on the Ligurian coast in the Genoa area.
 In early 1944, the Division was part of the LI.
 Mountain Corps (LI.
 Gebirgs-Armeekorps) relocated south of Pescara to the Gustav Line between Orsogna and Guardiagrele east of the Majella massif.
 In January the division was assigned the Ost-Btl.
 555 as III./755; temporarily renamed Stab III and 9.-12.
 Kp.
 Grenadier-Rgt.
 755 in early 1944 (the FpN change was not entered until 17 Apr 44).
 In January 1945 the Ost companies were removed from Gren.Rgt.
 755, re-designated Russ.
 Btl.
 555 and assigned to 14th Army in Italy as an independent unit.
 It remained in Italy to the end of the war in northern Italy.